List of places of worship in Hastings: Overview of Hastings and its places of worship

 The Methodist Statistical Returns published in 1947 recorded the existence of eight Methodist chapels in Hastings and St Leonards-on-Sea, all but one of which were of Wesleyan origin.
 At that time, the Hastings Circuit was responsible for Central Methodist Church, a 750-capacity building in the town centre, and outlying chapels in the Old Town (Wesley Chapel; capacity 268 worshippers), Halton (the Calvert Memorial Church; 500), Hollington (300) and Ore (St Helen's Methodist Church; 220).
 The St Leonards and Bexhill Circuit was responsible for former Wesleyan chapels at Norman Road and Park Road (with space for 550 and 450 worshippers respectively) and a chapel on Newgate Road (150) which was originally Primitive Methodist.
 Of these, only the Calvert Memorial and Park Road churches remain open.
 William Willmer Pocock's Central Methodist Church of 1875, on a "distinctive corner site", was demolished in 1980.
-Bourne Street is now in commercial use, the church on Norman Road went out of religious use in 2008, Hollington closed in 2016 and merged with Park Road Church to form the present St Leonards Methodist Church, and St Helen's Methodist Church at Ore shut in the same year and its congregation now worship in a community centre.
+Bourne Street is now residential (having been in commercial use after its closure), the church on Norman Road went out of religious use in 2008, Hollington closed in 2016 and merged with Park Road Church to form the present St Leonards Methodist Church, and St Helen's Methodist Church at Ore shut in the same year and its congregation now worship in a community centre.
 The former Primitive Methodist chapel was the earliest closure, being converted into a hall for secular use in 1939.

 Various Brethren groups have been prominent since the early 20th century.
-Rainbow Hall in Silverhill (registered in 1930) was succeeded in 1962 by the present Alexandra Chapel for Christian (Open) Brethren.
-The former Gospel hall at Castle Hill Road no longer exists, but another on Stonefield Road (registered for marriages in 1947) remains, although no longer in religious use.
+Rainbow Hall in Silverhill (registered in 1930) was succeeded in 1962 by Alexandra Chapel for Christian (Open) Brethren.
+The building was re-registered as "The Lighthouse" in 2023.
+The former Gospel hall at the junction of Castle Hill Road and Stonefield Road (registered for worship in 1921 and for marriages in 1947) closed in 1990 and is now a house.
 Brethren in St Leonards-on-Sea met in hired rooms in Cross Street before moving to a Gospel hall on Norman Road by 1935 and then to a new building, the Ponswood Road Room, in 1953 (this building is now Ebenezer Baptist Church).
 A meeting room (no longer extant) was also registered on Stockleigh Road in 1966.
 The Plymouth Brethren Christian Church sect use a meeting room (1972) off the Battle Road.